Skip to content

 Setting Clear Goals and Objectives

 The foundation of effective time management is the establishment of clear, achievable goals and objectives.
 This means setting strategic business goals and defining short-term objectives that support these larger ambitions.
-Utilising the SMART criteria (Specific, Measurable, Achievable, Relevant, and Time-bound) can ensure that your goals are well-defined and attainable within a realistic timeframe.
+Utilising the SMART criteria (Specific, Measurable, Achievable, Relevant, and Time-bound) can ensure your goals are well-defined and attainable within a realistic timeframe.
 This clarity in goal-setting provides direction and focus, enabling you to allocate your time and resources efficiently.

 Delegate Responsibilities